rdammkoehler/DockerKata/27_list_volumes.md

 ## Intent

-The purpose of this kata is to familiarize yoruself with the process of listing all of the docker volumes on your system.
+The purpose of this kata is to familiarize yourself with the process of listing all of the docker volumes on your system.

 ## Overview

-In this exercise we will list all of the docker volumes that we presently have, then create another volume by running a container.
+In this exercise, we will list all of the docker volumes that we presently have, then create another volume by running a container.
 We will then list the volumes again to show the new volume.

 ## Kata Steps